Ruth Boyle is a Derry Girl.

 In between the riots that blighted Northern Ireland during the troubles, she was always found with a ball at her feet.

 Now, 12 months on from her experience as a player, she’s back helping coach the Northern Ireland women’s team.

 She said: “A tournament like this teaches you so much more than just football skills.
 The girls have taken a few real knocks with results, so they’ve been learning about resilience in bucketloads.
 This group of girls aren’t natural footballers, so to get a win yesterday was worth it all.
 They came here scared and nervous.

 “Last year was an amazing experience going over to Mexico.
-There were a lot of ups and down, but I learned a lot of new skills, including how to deal with my own emotions as well as other people’s.
+There were a lot of ups and downs, but I learned a lot of new skills, including how to deal with my own emotions as well as other people’s.